Themis-protocol/Introduction/Themis-Protocol-V2-WhitePaper.md

     **U_a=Borrows_a/(Cash_a + Borrows_a)**

 - The demand curve is prepared through governance is expressed as a function of the utilization rate.
-For example, the borrowing rate is similar.
 - The interest rate earned by the supplier of funds is implicit and is equal to the borrowing rate multiplied by the utilization rate.
 2.5% is a parameter, which is modified by a community vote.

     **BorrowingInterestsRate_a=2.5%+U_a*20%**